TomasHubelbauer/js-markdown/README.md

 This way altering a document can be made by either parsing it, altering it and the serializing it or by parsing it and patching it at the desired position.

+### Select the block/span region in the text area when hovered over in the list